-- the Messaging Indicator see Using instant messaging;

-- the Network Indicator see Getting online;

-- the Session Indicator see Session options.
+- the Ubuntu One indicator see Ubuntu One on page 76; - the Messaging indicator see Using instant messaging on page 60; - the Network indicator see Getting online on page 39; - the Session indicator see Session options on page 34.

 Figure 2.2: The indicators of the menu bar.